 Explore the Pearl of the Orient

 Known as “The Pearl of the Orient Seas”, Philippines altogether consist of exactly 7 107 tropical islands and their countless beaches.
-Boracay Island is an absolute gem when it comes to its natural beauty.
-It boasts of clear turquoise waters and some of the most beautiful white soft sand beaches in South East Asia, in fact in the world.
+Boracay island is a perfect blend of surfing vibe, beaches and an active nightlife, but with quite an easy-going overall zen.
+It boasts of clear turquoise waters and some of the most beautiful white soft sand in South East Asia, in fact in the world.

 In early 90’s it’s been renowned the best in the world for its beaches, and in 2012 it’s been announced as the world’s number 2 best beach island just after the Providenciales, the island within the Turks and Caicos Islands.

-It proudly has been one of the most sought out place for kitesurfing holidays in South East Asia for well over 10 years now and an extremely popular tourist destination for even longer.
+It proudly has been one of the most sought out place for kitesurfing in South East Asia for well over 10 years now and, as you can imagine, an extremely popular tourist destination for even longer.

-Kitesurfing and windsurfing season in Boracay generally starts from late October or the beginning of November and runs until about March or even April.
+Both windsurfing and kitesurfing season in Boracay generally starts from late October or the beginning of November and runs until about March or even April.
 North-east Amihan wind blows from east consistently at about 15-25 knots during this time, occasionally even reaching over 30+.
 The wind blows side onshore on Bulabog Beach and usually tends to be much stronger in the morning.

 If you pick Boracay for your next kitesurfing holidays from about November till March or early April, you’ll have some awesome riding sessions.
 The temperatures stay consistent between 25 to 32 degrees Celsius and it’s mostly dry with just a very few tropical showers.